-A generous boss is forgiven a multitude of sins, and when he recognizes performance with gobs of green, he lights a fire under his employees’ butts that’s hard to put out.
+A generous boss is forgiven a multitude of sins.
+And when they recognize performance with gobs of green, they light a fire under their employees that's hard to put out.

 I assume that you can tell the difference between a real crisis and an executive itch.
 During weekdays, you had better respond to either one within the senior-management-neurosis window of five minutes.
 Saturday, however, is not a weekday.
-And Sunday is God’s day.
-And on neither one should you have to answer itch-scratching e-mails.
-You’re going to pretend, therefore, that you didn’t read them.
+Same for Sunday.
+And on neither one should you have to answer itch-scratching emails.
+You're going to pretend, therefore, that you didn't read them.
 If the suck-up reflex becomes too intense, shoot back a terse reply.
-Eventually, he’ll get the message.
+Eventually, your boss will get the message.

 Enforce strict deadlines with your freelancers

-Look, even the most industrious freelancer won’t gun for a deadline if he knows he can blow it without an inkling of retribution.
-Crack the whip and provide actual, drop-dead dates after which he won’t be paid.
-We’re always hard up for cash.
-Cut our green once or twice and we’ll come home wagging our tails behind us—right on time.
+Look, even the most industrious freelancer won't gun for a deadline if they know they can blow it without an inkling of retribution.
+Crack the whip and provide actual, drop-dead dates after which payment won't be processed.
+We're always hard up for cash.
+Cut our green once or twice and we'll come home wagging our tails behind us—right on time.

-If your boss asks for 10 ideas, give him 15
+If your boss asks for 10 ideas, give 15

-And give it to him a day early.
-The more you make your boss’s day, the more it will come right back at you.
+And turn it in a day early.
+The more you make your boss's day, the more it will come right back at you.